abeuscher/hie-of-one-static/src/content/developers.md

 1. Trustee Community: A GNAP Authorization Server
 2. NOSH: A GNAP Resource Server and Electronic Health Record system
-3. MAIA: An AI-assisted interface for interacting with health data

 As a developer, you have the opportunity to contribute to these existing projects or build your own applications using our infrastructure.